Purpose

 Group 1 - Communication

-Participants in this group will complete one session of communication training and will have 1 follow up call a month after the session has been completed.
+Patient participants in this group completed one session of communication training and had 1 follow up call a month after the session has been completed.
+Patients and caregivers in this group compelted data collection at baseline and 12 weeks.

 • Behavioral: ImPart-Multi - IMproving the decisional PARTnership of Chronic Kidney Disease Dyads with concurrent metabolic disease